 Open source software managed through distributed revision control systems like Git are a tremendously powerful way to develop software.
 Multiple eyes on code insures quality.
 Bugs are found and fixed.
 Code becomes modular and clear.
 Developers around the world keep the torch of innovation burning 24-hours a day, passing the project from one time-zone to another as dawn sweeps across the earth.
 Modern decentralized open-source software development is one of the most spectacular innovations in human history.
 At Knowm, we maintain several open source projects and regularly contribute to others as well.
-Check out our two main repos on github.com: Knowm and Timmolter.
+Check out our repos on github.com: Knowm.
 Below is a list of some of our most popular open source projects.

 is a Java library providing a simple and consistent API for interacting with 30+ Bitcoin exchanges providing a consistent interface for trading and accessing market data.

 is a light-weight and convenient library for plotting data.
 Its focus is on simplicity and ease-of-use, requiring only two lines of code to save or display a basic default chart.
 Usage is very simple: Create a Chart instance, add a series of data to it, and either save it or display it.